 RFPI Technical Objectives

-The research and development activities funded under this RFPI are intended to support technological advancements that meet or exceed USABC’s commercialization targets for battery cells used in electric vehicles (EV), as detailed in Appendix A. This RFPI aims to fund developers with expertise in electrochemical energy storage technology who possess innovative technologies for further development.
+The research and development activities funded under this RFPI are intended to support technological advancements that meet or exceed USABC’s commercialization targets for battery cells used in electric vehicles (EV), as detailed in Appendix A, with a focus on technologies that utilize low cost or earth abundant materials.
+The proposed development should prioritize the reduction or total elimination of one or more critical materials as defined by the DOE, such as: lithium, nickel, cobalt, or graphite.
+This RFPI aims to fund developers with expertise in electrochemical energy storage technology who possess innovative technologies for further development.
 If a cell developer believes their proposal would be enhanced and more likely to meet the requirements in Appendix A through strategic collaboration with key material, process, or system developers, they are encouraged to submit a team-oriented proposal.

 Although project goals may approach but not fully meet all of USABC’s objectives, a credible plan towards achieving all USABC goals must be included.
-These goals pertain to development efforts that will result in the commercialization of the cells or systems by 2028.
+These goals pertain to development efforts that will result in the commercialization of the cells or systems by 2030.
 The targets for battery cells are not restricted to specific chemistries or formats.
 Battery cells utilizing liquid, solid-state, or polymer electrolytes that have the potential to meet USABC’s goals will be considered viable candidates.
 Additionally, battery equipment manufacturers with novel technologies that enable advanced battery performance are encouraged to collaborate with battery cell suppliers to submit proposals.